ZoranStojsavljevic/imx6-sabre-automotive-bsp/README.md

     git clone http://git.denx.de/u-boot.git u-boot-i.mx6 OR
     git clone git://git.denx.de/u-boot.git u-boot-i.mx6
     cd u-boot-i.mx6

+The cloned version will comply with master branch (the following command is optional):

     git checkout -b <branch-name> # Take the current HEAD (the commit checked
     # out) and create a new branch called <branch-name>

 ## u-boot Build

-Build u-boot using an ARM cross compiler, e.g. Fedora 29 gcc-arm-linux-gnu.x86_64:
+Build u-boot using an ARM cross compiler, e.g. Fedora 30 gcc-arm-linux-gnu.x86_64:

 To make .config file, the following command is required: